PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ### System Rule
 - Any users can edited
 - Only active instruction can be editable.
+- When user edits the current wire instructions, system will update the wire instructions of all the activity where this instuction is pulled.

 ## Add New Instruction (Amend wire Instruction)